Least Squares Shadowing method for sensitivity analysis of differential equations: Abstract

 \section{Abstract}

 For a parameterized hyperbolic system $\frac{du}{dt}=f(u,s)$ the derivative of the ergodic average $\langle J \rangle = \lim_{T \to \infty}\frac{1}{T}\int_0^T J(u(t),s)$ to the parameter $s$ can be computed via the Least Squares Shadowing algorithm (LSS).
 We assume that the sytem is ergodic which means that $\langle J \rangle$ depends only on $s$ (not on the initial condition of the hyperbolic system).
-After discretizing this continuous system using a fixed timestep, the algorithm solves a constrained least squares problem and, from the solution to this problem, computes the desired derivative $\frac{d\langle J \rangle}{ds}$.
-The purpose of this paper is to prove that the value given by the LSS algorithm approaches the exact derivative when the discretization timestep goes to $0$ and the timespan used to formulate the least squares problem grows to infinity.
+The algorithm solves a constrained least squares problem and, from the solution to this problem, computes the desired derivative $\frac{d\langle J \rangle}{ds}$.
+The purpose of this paper is to prove that the value given by the LSS algorithm approaches the exact derivative when the timespan used to formulate the least squares problem grows to infinity.
+It then illustrates the convergence result through a numerical example.

 \begin{AMS} 34A34, 34D30, 37A99, 37D20, 37D45, 37N99, 46N99, 65P99 \end{AMS}